 The Brierley Hill High Street Heritage Action Zone (HSHAZ) will complement the wider regeneration programme proposed for Brierley Hill which includes the Metro and the Future High Street Fund and the HSHAZ will play a key role in the economic and social recovery of the town centre following COVID-19.

-If you have any enquires about the Brierley Hill High Street Heritage Action Zone email the HSHAZ Project Manager on BrierleyHill.HSHAZ@dudley.gov.uk and continue to look for further updates posted on this web page.
+If you have any enquires about the Brierley Hill High Street Heritage Action Zone email the HSHAZ Project Manager on BrierleyHill.HSHAZ@dudley.gov.uk and continue to look for further updates posted on this web page, and on the Regeneration Projects page.